Home

 Similarly, when stating:

-zelph creates a special relation node that connects the subject "white" bidirectionally, the object "black" in reverse direction, and the relation type "is opposite of" in the forward direction.
+zelph creates a special relation node that connects the subject "bright" bidirectionally, the object "dark" in reverse direction, and the relation type "is opposite of" in the forward direction.

 graph TD